Willy-Kimura/HotkeyListener/README.md

 **HotkeyListener** is a .NET library that allows registering system-wide hotkeys that can be used to trigger features in .NET applications.
 It also provides support for enabling standard Windows and User controls to select hotkeys at runtime.

-Here's a screenshot and usage-preview of the demo app **Text Clipper** that uses this library:
+Here's a screenshot and preview of the demo app **Text Clipper** that uses this library:

 > **Text Clipper** is a small utility that lets users save a list of important texts from any application by selecting any text and hitting a customizable hotkey.
 The user can then double-click on any clipped text to copy it to the Clipboard and paste it anywhere.